hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   The list of URLs to the HttpHealthCheck or HttpsHealthCheck resource for health checking this BackendService.
 Currently at most one health check can be specified, and a health check is required.
+  For internal load balancing, a URL to a HealthCheck resource must be specified instead.

 * `name` -
   (Required)